Mohammadbinshahid/Team4_Capstone_Project/README.md

     * **Description**: Handlebar.js was used as a templating engine for dynamically modifying and serving (static) HTML code.
 * **Primary Back-End**:
   * **Node.js**:
-    * **Description**: Node.js is was used as the back-end platform from which the other back-end techologies will be imported.
+    * **Description**: Node.js is was used as the back-end platform from which the other back-end techologies were imported.
   * **Express.js**:
     * **Description**: Express.js was used as the back-end infrastruture that runs the server application.
   * **MySQL**: